Antoine-62/Advanced-Internet-Applications-laboratory-NodeJs/README.md

 Of course, there are some constraints :

-* If another user buy one items the user selected while he was selecting items, the item won't be display in the basket, and we'll display a flash message to say that one movie has already been bought by someone else.
+* If another user buy one items the user selected while he's still selecting items, the item won't be display in the basket, and we'll display a flash message to say that one movie has already been bought by someone else.
 * If 2 users are on the basket page, with some same items, the first one who click on "buy everything" will have all items.
-For the second one, we will redirect him to basket page with a message to say that one of his items has already been bought (of course, all others items stay in the basket).
+For the second one, we will redirect him to basket page with a message to say that one of his items has already been bought (of course, all others items will stay in the basket).
-* It's all, I don't think I have forgot something.
+* It's all, I don't think I have forgotten something.

 ## Setup
 Get the code by cloning this repository using git :